The Outback Way8-day itinerary

 Day 3: Jervois Station to Alice Springs (350km)

 Wake up bright and early and hit the road again.
 Travel 350km down the track to Alice Springs, the small town in the heart of Australia, filled with so much life and vibrant atmosphere.
-You’ll need at least one full day here to enjoy all the unexpected experiences this town has to offer.
+You’ll need at least one full day here to enjoy all the unexpected experiences the town has to offer.

 Day 4: Alice Springs